Customer Service: (865) 457-9232

 Trees that grow too close to electric lines cause power outages and threaten the public’s safety.
 Over 50% of Clinton Utilities Board’s (CUB) electric outages are caused by trees falling on or coming in contact with power lines.
 In these modern times, interruptions in electric service cause major inconveniences.

-Reliable service, public safety, and customer satisfaction are very important to CUB as your supplier of electricity.
+Reliable service, public safety, and customer satisfaction are very important to CUB as your electricity supplier.
 We will not trim or remove any tree unless it poses a threat to either public safety or electric service reliability.
-This brochure explains the program CUB has developed to manage trees in the vicinity of our power lines.

 Wind easily whips the branches of an untrimmed tree into electrical conductors, perhaps causing power outages.
 If this tree falls, several spans of wire may be affected.